fsprojects/FAKE/help/contributing.md

  * If you want to discuss a feature (a good idea!), or if you want to look at suggestions how you might contribute, check out the [Issue list](https://github.com/fsharp/FAKE/issues) on GitHub or send an email to the [FAKE mailing list](http://groups.google.com/group/fsharpMake).

+ * Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the Project shall be under the terms and conditions of the Apache 2.0 license.
+See License.txt for details.

 ## Documentation